-19. In the case that your Central Authority offers mediation services, or other alternative dispute resolution methods to bring about an amicable resolution of the issues, has your Central Authority reviewed these procedures in the light of the framework of international child abduction cases (e.g., by providing trained, specialised mediators, including with cross-cultural competence and necessary language skills7)?
+19. In the case that your Central Authority offers mediation services, or other alternative dispute resolution methods to bring about an amicable resolution of the issues, has your Central Authority reviewed these procedures in the light of the framework of international child abduction cases (e.g., by providing trained, specialised mediators, including with cross-cultural competence and necessary language skills)?

 Argentina The Central Authority and Liaison Judges provide training or articulate with specialized mediators to hold the meeting in order to bring about an amicable resolution of the issues.
 It is essential to have specialised staff in the subject in order to deal with cases in a better way.
 Australia Specialised NGO mediators have provided mediation services in appropriate cases.
 Hague mediations have also been conducted through Victoria Legal Aid and Australia's family courts have more recently arranged in house mediation using court mediators or through the provision of a judge led mediation.
-Belgium mediation.
-Brazil Not applicable - Not applicable Bulgaria We have possibility only for Court Mediation which is free of charge. the Central authority ensure an interepreter for mediation.
-Canada The provincial and territorial CAs that offer mediation rely on trained mediators, have done so in several languages (English, French and Spanish) and put a strong focus on diversity and cross-cultural Chile competence.
-Although and and afficient and and afficient and an incident a China (Hong Kong SAR) Although we do not offer mediation services to the parties, we will refer the parties to non-governmental organisations which provide mediation China (Macao SAR) services if the parties wish to undertake mediation.
-As mentioned above, there is no mediation or other alternative dispute Cilila (Macao SAR) resolution regime specified for cases of international child abduction due to the considerably low number of cases in the Macao SAR.
-However, its Central Authority continuously provides assistance and services in cases related to various family issues, including child abduction cases under the 1980 Convention.
-Colombia In Colombia at the Administrative Phase the Administrative Authority 00.0 summon the alleged abudctor parent to a hearing in order to try a voluntary return.
-In case an interpreter is needed as Central Authority we will request the competent authority for its appointment.
-Costa Rica We only did one mediation process and then it become a big issue.
-We did that, because we had both parties here in Costa Rica, but since then, we don ́t use it anymore.
-Cyprus ·
+Belgium Brazil Not applicable Bulgaria We have possibility only for Court Mediation which is free of charge. the Central authority ensure an interepreter for mediation.
+Canada The provincial and territorial CAs that offer mediation rely on trained mediators, have done so in several languages (English, French and Spanish) and put a strong focus on diversity and cross-cultural competence.
+Chile China (Hong Kong SAR) Although we do not offer mediation services to the parties, we will refer the parties to non-governmental organisations which provide mediation services if the parties wish to undertake mediation.
+China (Macao SAR) As mentioned above, there is no mediation or other alternative dispute resolution regime specified for cases of international child abduction due to the considerably low number of cases in the Macao SAR.
+However, its